-The Human Resources Committee of Nicky White, Geoff Roberts, Ray Barrington and Paul Thompson and lead by Simon Lewis has continued to focus on developing and supporting our people whilst also ensuring that the fundamentals of up to date policies and practices have been part of the continuous improvement strategy of the company.
+The Human Resources Committee of Nicky White, Geoff Roberts, Ray Barrington and Paul Thompson and lead by Simon Lewis has continued to focus on developing and supporting our people.
+In a year where there have been a number of resourcing matters to be dealt with, the Human Resources Committee has been able to work very closely with the Branch Managers to resolve these issues cooperatively and to everyone's satisfaction.

-I would like to acknowledge the work of the HR Committee, the leadership of Simon Lewis and the commitment of our Managers to work co-operatively to solve problems whilst also focusing on business development.
+I would like to acknowledge the work of the HR Committee, the leadership of Simon Lewis and the commitment of our Managers to work co-operatively to solve problems whilst also focussing on business development.